 send is a collection of poetry that explores our many modes of communication from smoke signals to texting.
 The work uses lyric meditations, personal narratives and experimental poetry to shed light on the ways in which we try to express ourselves.

 Fleeing Stalin’s advance into Lithuania, shaken by communism and war, four refugees end up in Toronto in 1949.
 Trying to resume normal lives, longing for their country’s freedom, they wait to go home.

 In post WWII Italy, Passero, the son of a winemaker killed by the Nazis, commits an impetuous act.
 He kidnaps a young orphaned girl and offers her up in exchange for his own freedom.
 His actions create a lifelong connection with her culminating in an adulterous affair in Toronto in the 1960s, while he is building a life with another woman.

 Toronto Lit Up is a three year initiative, spearheaded by the Toronto Arts Council and IFOA, designed to spotlight Toronto’s writers and empower local artists with career-building opportunities.

-Irene Guilford is the author of The Embrace and the editor of Alistair MacLeod: Essays on His Work.
-Her writing has appeared in journals such as Grain, Quarry and Lituanas, and anthologies such as Without a Guide and Kitchen Talk.
-She has been shortlisted for the CBC Literary Competition, the Event Creative Non-Fiction Contest and the Writers’ Union Postcard Story Competition.
-She has attended the Banff Writing Studios and, for ten years, was involved in the Eden Mills Writers’ Festival.
-She lives in Toronto with her husband, Nigel, and a dog.
+Irene Guilford is the author of Waiting for Stalin to Die, The Embrace, and the editor of Alistair MacLeod: Essays on His Works.
+Her work has appeared in journals such as Quarry, Grain and Lituanas, anthologies such as Without a Guide and Kitchen Talk, and been translated into Lithuanian.
+She has been shortlisted for the CBC Literary Competition, the Event Creative Nonfiction Contest and the Writers’ Union Postcard Story Competition.
+She lives in Toronto.

 Robert Marrone is a Toronto-based writer who uses the energy and vitality of the city to fuel his work.
 THE NEW VINE is his debut novel.